Heapix/heapix-chat/README.md

 # Heapix-chat
--

 Our vision of open source chat solution

-Tech stack:
-- Kotlin
-- ws, rest